SCECcode/ucvm/README.md

 [![ucvm-ci Actions Status](https://github.com/SCECcode/ucvm/workflows/ucvm-ci/badge.svg)](https://github.com/SCECcode/ucvm/actions)

 # UCVM

-## Official UCVM Software Release
+## Current UCVM Software Release v19.4
 The current UCVM software version is [UCVM v19.4.0](http://github.com/SCECcode/UCVMC/wiki) which was released in June 2019.
 We recommend that new users work with that version of the software because it contains improvements not found in earlier versions.

-## Preliminary UCVM Software Release
+## Preliminary UCVM Software Release v21.10
-Since UCVM v19.4.0 was released, we have continued to integrate new velocity models and new capabilities into UCVM.
-These recent changes are available on a UCVM development branch in this github repository, but these updates have not been included in an official UCVM release.
+We have continued to integrate new velocity models and new capabilities into UCVM and have developed a preliminary version of a new UCVM v21.10.
+These changes are available on the main branch in this github repository.
+This preliminary version has not been released as an official UCVM release.

+## Developing a Modular UCVM
 To simplify UCVM software development, we are separating the next UCVM software distribution into a collection of inter-operable software packages.
 This is the UCVM github repository for the [UCVM core package](https://github.com/SCECcode/ucvm.git) that provides the UCVM query interface.
 The velocity models are managed in their own github repositories (e.g. [CVM-S4](https://github.com/SCECcode/cvms), [CVM-H v15.1](https://github.com/SCECcode/cvmh), [CVM-S4.26](https://github.com/SCECcode/cvms5), [CVM-S4.26.M01](https://github.com/SCECcode/cvmsi)).
 Specialized UCVM plotting tools can be retrieved from the [UCVM plotting package](https://github.com/SCECcode/ucvm_plotting) github repository if needed.
 We expect to release this multi-package version of UCVM in mid-2021.

 UCVM is distributed as open-source scientific software.
 It can be installed compiled and run on most Linux-based computer systems if the system includes software development tools including Python, C, and Fortran compilers, and other software tools.